 Traffic evaluators are designed for traffic data.
 They can provide travel times for a given time of day and day of the week using historical or live data.
 They include fallback cost attributes that provide weekday and weekend travel times when specific time-of-day travel times are not available.
 Traffic evaluators also have a time-independent cost attribute that Network Analyst references when sequencing stops in a route analysis or visits in a vehicle routing problem, and also when the analysis does not specify arrival or departure time.

 The Public Transit evaluator calculates the travel time along a public transit line segment based on the scheduled public transit service.
 The travel time returned includes the wait time until the next scheduled transit trip begins plus the travel time along the transit line segment from one end to the other.
 Use this evaluator to model people traveling by public transit.
 It's not designed to model the travel time of buses driving along roads.

-The Public Transit evaluator is only available for time-based cost attributes on edge sources called LineVariantElements when the network dataset's feature dataset and geodatabase contain all the feature classes and tables required by the Network Analyst public transit data model.
+The Public Transit evaluator is only available for time-based cost attributes on edge sources known as LineVariantElements when the network dataset's feature dataset and geodatabase contain all the feature classes and tables required by the Network Analyst public transit data model.

 Same as Default